ShengxinHong/ShengxinHong.github.io/_pages/about.md

 - Autonomous Agent: Integrating symbolic logic techniques (formal reasoning, argumentation, and KR) to develop robust AI agents (especially Large Language Models as Agent) that can engage ,cooperate and debate with other agents in a manner that is as intuitive and natural as human-to-human interaction.
 - LLMs for Reasoning: Generalizing LLMs to complex reasoning scenarios based on neural-symbolic approaches.

+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - [seikin.shengxinhong@gmail.com](mailto:seikin.shengxinhong@gmail.com).

+<span style="color:red">[Highlight]</span> I am actively looking for PhD position to start in 2025 Fall.
+Contact me if you have any leads!

 # 📝 Academic Papers